-The Next Stage Programme at NRH
+The Next Stage Programme at the NRH

 Next Stage is a national rehabilitative training service provider accepting referrals of people with an acquired brain injury (ABI) living throughout Ireland.